Community Counseling Clinics: A First-Timer’s Guide

 One of the biggest challenges of getting set up for services at a community counseling agency is gathering all the documentation they ask you to bring.
 You may or may not need to bring pay stubs, bank statements, tax statements, proof of being married or having children, or other documents to be able to receive a discounted rate.
 Finding and remembering to take all of the right documents can be an obstacle to getting started at a community counseling agency.

 This isn’t always the case, though, which is why it’s good to ask first.
-There are also differences between agencies in whether they charge a fee for that initial assessment or only charge you after you’re accepted and start receiving services there—so be sure to ask that, too.
+There are also differences between agencies in whether they charge a fee for that initial assessment or only charge you after you’re accepted and start receiving services there—so be sure to ask about that, too.

 What Does It Cost to Go to a Community Counseling Agency?

-If you meet income criteria, you might pay as little as a few dollars for a session.
+If you meet income criteria, you might pay as little as a few dollars for a therapy session.
 If you don’t meet the agency’s criteria for a discount, you’ll pay more.
 Some community agencies can charge more than $100 for a full-fee, non-discounted therapy session, though you’ll often pay much less.
 It depends on the agency and where you live.

 PRO TIP